Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Network ACL inbound rules.
 - [x] Network ACL outbound rules.

 ### global company handles a large amount of personally identifiable information (Pll) through an internal web portal.
-The company’s application runs in a corporate data center that is connected to AWS through an AWS Direct Connect connection.
+The company's application runs in a corporate data center that is connected to AWS through an AWS Direct Connect connection.
 The application stores the Pll in Amazon S3.
 According to a compliance requirement, traffic from the web portal to Amazon S3 must not travel across the internet.
 What should a SysOps administrator do to meet the compliance requirement?

 - [ ] Provision an interface VPC endpoint for Amazon S3.
 Modify the application to use the interface endpoint.
 B Configure AWS Network Firewall to redirect traffic to the internal S3 address.
 - [x] Modify the application to use the S3 path-style endpoint.